VerisimilitudeX/Python-Music-Experiment/README.md

-# Python-Music-Experiment\
+# Python-Music-Experiment
-this creates a music player that can be controlled using keys on the computer it should work if the music and the file are placed in the same folder
+This software creates a command line music player.
+Note: It will only work if the music and software files are placed in the same folder.